Therapist Pay Equity Claim

 Therapists work to understand the impact of the child’s physiological difficulties in the context of their home, school and community.
 They observe, assess, and work closely with children and young people with special education needs.
 They work closely with parents and caregivers, teachers and schools, and other specialists to help children and young people participate at school and achieve educationally.
 Therapists identify, set up, and provide advice about the support, equipment, and technology a child or young person may need, and support children and young people to develop the skills to manage themselves in their daily lives.

-Therapists subject to the pay equity claim are employed in the Education Service (Schools) or by the Ministry of Education.
+Therapists subject to the pay equity claim are employed in Schools or by the Ministry.
 The claim covers a range of therapist roles, including Speech Language Therapists, Occupational Therapists, Physiotherapists and Music Therapists.
-Data shows that therapist roles employed in the Education Service and by the Ministry are currently and have historically been female dominated.
+Data shows that therapist roles employed in Schools and by the Ministry are currently, and have historically been, female dominated.

-On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for therapists and those people doing same or substantially similar work in state and state-integrated schools or employed by the Ministry of Education.
+On 6 November 2020 NZEI Te Riu Roa raised a pay equity claim for therapists and those people doing same or substantially similar work in state and state-integrated schools or employed by the Ministry.

 Arguability for this claim has been agreed with NZEI Te Riu Roa.
-A notification letter and factsheet about the claim has been sent to all affected employees of state and state-integrated school boards of trustees and of the Ministry of Education.
+A notification letter and factsheet about the claim has been sent to all affected employees of state and state-integrated School Boards and of the Ministry.

 Until the claim is settled (if this is the outcome of the investigation), this letter and factsheet will also need to be given to any new employees who start a role covered by the claim, within the first 20 days of employment.